-WHY IMPROVE OF PUBLIC HEALTH EDUCATION?
+WHY PUBLIC HEALTH EDUCATION?

 Will Burnett didn’t always know public health was his path.
 When he first arrived at UNC Greensboro, he was set on a major in the sciences, but taking a few public health education courses ignited his passion and changed his trajectory.